-You're in the right place if you have been wondering how to build a DIY powerwall.
+If you have been wondering how to build a DIY powerwall, then you’re in the right place.
 Whether built with LFP cells or regular ole’ NMC 18650s, planning and building a DIY powerwall is a fun and rewarding experience.
 When you build a DIY powerwall, you will also save yourself a lot of money compared to buying one that’s already made for you.
+Check out our other articles for a thorough comparison between DIY Powerwalls and Prebuilt Powerwalls

 In this article, we will go through all the steps required so that you can know how to build a DIY powerwall.
-We will cover how to build a powerwall with both NMC 18650 and LFP cells.
-First, we will touch on supplies, followed by figuring out all the components, and lastly the steps to bring it all together.
+We will cover how to build a powerwall with both NMC 18650 and LFP prismatic cells.

 Tools Needed To Build A DIY Powerwall